 Does your software support multisite networks?

 No, the software does not currently allow migration or management of WordPress multisite.
-Multisite support is part of our development roadmap however and will be delivered later in 2021.
+Multisite support is part of our development roadmap however and will be delivered at a date yet to be determined

 For how long are trial clones active?